jeffheaton/present/facial/manual.md

 Generally, video or images captured with a handheld mobile device should be sufficient for Dynaface.
 Consider the image below; you can see how the program cropped and zoomed the patient to a consistent size and location within the frame.

+Under settings, there are three options to control how the images are stabilized and smoothed.
+These settings are as follows.

+- **Correct Tilt Greater Than**—This value is measured in degrees and will cause both video and still image analysis to rotate the image to correct any tilt.
+A value of 0 will always correct tilt, and a value of -1 disables this feature.
+The default is -1.
+- **Crop/zoom/tilt smoothing** The number of frames to average together to handle dynamic adjustment for tilt/zoom/position/crop.
+A value of 1 turns this off; 0 is invalid, and higher values will add more frames to the simple moving average smoothing calculation.
+This setting does not affect still images.
+- **Data Smoothing** The number of frames to average together to place the facial landmarks has a direct effect on the smoothness of the output data.
+A value of 0 is invalid, 1 disables, and higher values add more frames to the simple moving average.
+This setting does not affect still images.

+# Suggestions for Optimal Recordings

+For optimal results, try keeping the camera at a consistent distance from the subject.
+Try to minimize movement of the head within the frame and the degree to which the head tilts from side to side.
+Both ears should always be visible.
+The program can correct for side-to-side tilts of the head but not nods or rotations of the neck, where one of the ears is no longer visible.
+Such movements will always distort the measurements.

+If your video is high quality and without jerky unintentional movement, you can use a simple moving average to smooth the data.
+However, if there is considerable motion, the moving average will fail to keep up and distort the numbers.

 <img src="https://data.heatonresearch.com/images/facial/manual/1.0/dynaface-crop.jpg" width="512">

 # Analyzing Images